btholt/complete-intro-to-react-v8/lessons/03-js-tools/D-git.md

 .vscode/
 ```

 This will make it so these things won't get added to our repo.
-If you want more Git instruction, please check out [Nina Zakharenko's coures on Frontend Masters][nina]
+If you want more Git instruction, please check out [Nina Zakharenko's course on Frontend Masters][nina]

 [nina]: https://frontendmasters.com/courses/git-in-depth/